 Currently, a lot of research is being directed toward finding a correlation between PCOS and diabetes because insulin resistance lies at the center of both issues.
 Insulin is a type of hormone that’s produced in the pancreas and helps regulate glucose levels in your body.
 However, if you’re resistant to insulin, then your body isn’t going to be able to keep stable glucose levels.
 To counter this apparent ineffectiveness of insulin, the body produces more of it, thinking the system needs more.
 Excess insulin is linked with excess androgen production, which is another plausible explanation for PCOS.

 High levels of androgens in the body lead to high levels of testosterone.
 The ovaries normally do produce some amounts of testosterone on a regular basis so the existence of male sex hormones isn’t a sign of alarm.
 Even males have some amount of progesterone and estrogen in their bodies.
 The problem lies in the excess.
 But where is all this testosterone coming from?

 The pituitary gland located at the base of your brain is responsible for hormone secretion.
 In healthy females, it releases consistent amounts of follicle stimulating hormones (FSH) and luteinizing hormones (LH).
 These hormones signal the ovaries to produce the female sex hormones; progesterone and estrogen.
 But when the pituitary gland begins behaving abnormally, it signals an excess production of androgens like testosterone.

 High levels of testosterone can lead to abnormal growth of hair in women such as coarse facial hair.
-It can also cause chronic acne that can be pretty painful.
+It can also cause chronic acne that can be emotionally draining.

 Studies show that immediate family members of women with PCOS are at a 50 percent higher risk of developing PCOS.
 There isn’t one particular gene that can indicate PCOS prevalence in a woman, but family history can play a key role in determining many health conditions.